aidotse/PASEOS/README.md

 ### Visualising PASEOS
 Navigate to paseos/visualization to find a jupyter notebook containing examples of how to visualize PASEOS.
-Visualization can be done in interactive mode or as an animation that is saved to disc.
+Visualization can be done in interactive mode or as an animation that is saved to your disc.
-In the figure below, Earth is visualized in the center as a blue sphere with different spacecraft in orbit.
+In the figure below, Earth is visualized in the centre as a blue sphere with different spacecraft in orbit.
 Each spacecraft has a name and if provided, a battery level and a communications device.
 The local device is illustrated with white text.
 In the upper-right corner, the status of the communication link between each spacecraft is shown.
-Finally, the time in the lower left and lower right corners correspond to the epoch and the PASEOS local simulation time.
+Finally, the time in the lower left and lower right corners corresponds to the epoch and the PASEOS local simulation time.

 <p align="center">
   <a href="https://github.com/aidotse/PASEOS/">